 May and October

-This semi-annual event takes place over three weekends in May and October and is among the country’s top 10 largest book sales.
+This semi-annual event occurs over three weekends in May and October and is among the country’s top 10 largest book sales.
 Over 2,000 volunteers sort and stock donations of over 250,000 books, music, movies, and games.
 The selection is constantly refreshed with new items between weekends, and the stock is entirely different in May and October.
-This community event has been held since 1945, supporting volunteerism, literacy, and giving books a second chance.
+This community event has been held since 1945, supporting volunteerism and literacy and giving books a second chance.

 August